 Home City currently owns 423 affordable housing units within the City of Springfield, and an additional 18 apartments in Northampton.
 The properties include 104 single room occupancy (SRO) units, and 319 apartments with 1-5 bedrooms.
 Over 1000 people currently reside in these properties including almost 420 children.
 Of these, 71% identify as Latino and 23% identify as Black.
 Economically the residents are greatly challenged with 98% of the residents living on less than 50% of the Area Median Income (AMI).

-The mission of Home City Development was developed in 1968 to address a need in Greater Springfield that is just as relevant in the 21st century:
+The mission of Home City Development, Inc. is address a need in the Greater Springfield area:

 • To restore or replace substandard housing with a supply of decent, affordable and well-managed housing for individuals and families

 • To assist in the improvement of neighborhoods in partnership with residents, lenders and others who have a stake in the community

 Home City was founded, as Better Homes Inc, in 1968 by the Chamber of Commerce, and is a multi-service, nonprofit housing organization that develops and owns low income multi-family and single room occupancy rental properties in Hampden and Hampshire counties.
 Over the years, HCDI has helped to develop thousands of housing units in the Springfield area.
 Recently HCDI completed a restoration of four properties in Springfield’s South End, consisting of 47 units that were heavily damaged in the 2011 tornado, earning multiple awards for excellence.